 Birds of paradise are known for their vivid, bright plumage and their wildly entertaining dances that involve strutting, hopping, stomping, and dramatic displays of feathers.

 Piranhas swarm their prey with their powerful chompers.
 The most powerful ones (such as the black piranha) produce a bite force equivalent to 30 times their size.

 Vampire bats are among the flying inhabitants of jungles, and they are the only bat that drinks blood as its primary food source.
 This creature often drinks up to a teaspoon of a person's or animal's blood when it feeds.

 Jungle-dwelling, slow-moving sloth bears with their shaggy heads and lazy ways may have provided some of the inspiration for Rudyard Kipling's Baloo character in The Jungle Book.

 Learn More About What Kinds of Animals Live in a Jungle

-If you're like to learn more about jungle animals, the topic would make a great subject for notebooking.
+If you'd like to learn more about jungle animals, this topic would make a great subject for notebooking.
 Pick a favorite animal to study and explore.